oscahui/final-project/README.md

 * `app.py` houses the flask app that will a guest can check their ticket for potential peril

-# Running the project on your local machine
+### Running the project on your local machine

 1. Enter this environment variable in gitbash: export DATABASE_URL="postgresql+psycopg2://postgres:putyourpasswordhere@localhost:5432"
-2. Ensure to update the Postgre username and password in the command.
+2. Ensure to update your Postgre username and password in the command.
 3. Ensure Postgre server is running.
 4. Run python etl_func.py to load data to PG database.
 5. Run python app.py.